 “I have a vision of myself standing in my power, so nobody could mess with me, nobody could ever own me again, and nobody could tell me that I am any less worthy, less valued, less beautiful than I am.”

-It was to help people step into these visions of what might be possible for them that I created the Brave and Beautiful program.
+It was to help women step into these visions of what might be possible for them that I created the Brave and Beautiful program.

 The Brave and Beautiful program is based on one big, important, and profound idea that changed my life forever . . .